-A few months ago, I made an effort to cancel the delivery of a free weekly newspaper that I have been receiving for years—and never read.
+Twelve years ago, I made an effort to cancel the delivery of a free weekly newspaper that I have been receiving for years—and never read.
 It turned out to be an easy thing to do and they happily took my cancellation.

-I understand the confusion because my new mailbox sports a self-contained paper box.
-The week after I installed it, not only did I receive the newspaper that I want, plus the one that I don’t want, but also a third paper that I’d never seen before!
+I understood the confusion because my new mailbox sports a self-contained paper box.
+The week after I installed it, not only did I receive the newspaper that I wanted, plus the one that I didn’t want, but also a third paper that I’d never seen before!
 The third paper never showed up again, while I called again to halt the second paper.
-Now things are back as they should be.
+Now things were back as they should be.

-After I canceled the free newspaper, I was inspired to tackle all the free magazines that I receive, but don’t want.
+After I canceled the free newspaper, I was inspired to tackle all the free magazines that I received but didn’t want.

 Another technique that gives me gleeful pleasure is dealing with the unsolicited offers I receive, especially for credit cards.
 Whenever they include a prepaid envelope, I take their offer, write “not interested; please remove me from your mailing list” on it, and return it in their envelope, at their cost.
-Generally that quickly stops the unwanted mailings.
+Generally, that quickly stops the unwanted mailings.
 (Plus, it provides additional revenue for the post office—which they desperately need.
-As I recall, they’re projecting a $2.1 billion dollar loss for the year.)
+As I recall, they’re projecting a $2.1 billion dollar loss for that year.)

-Next up will be catalogs.
-There is a Website to make it an easy and painless task: catalogchoice.org.
+Next was the catalogs.
+There was a Website to make it an easy and painless task.